Best floorstanding speakers 2024: budget to premium models tested by our experts

 How to choose the best floorstanding speaker for you

-First things first, decide on a budget.
-Your components should be evenly matched, both tonally and in terms of price, so consider this before breaking the bank on a new pair of floorstanding speakers that the rest of your kit can't keep up with.
+First things first, choose your budget.
+Your components should be evenly matched, both tonally and in terms of price, so consider this before breaking the bank on a new pair of floorstanding speakers that the rest of your kit can't do justice to.

 You also need to make sure your floorstanding speakers fit your room.
-Most speakers require a decent amount of space to sound their best, so don't buy anything that's too gargantuan for the area you want to listen in.
-Large floorstanding speakers mean higher volumes but, again, you need the space - make sure there's room for your speakers to actually breathe and settle in.
+The majority of speakers require a little space to sound their best, so ensure you don't buy ones that are too big for your room.
+Large floorstanders mean higher volumes, but you again need space to ensure there's room for them to live and breathe.

 There's also the choice between passive and active speakers.
-Most floorstanding speakers on this list are passive - they have no amplification inside, so require a separate amplifier to work.
-Active speakers with amplification are getting more and more popular because can connect straight to your source without needing an amp, but they do still need mains power to run.
-Seek out our rundown of the best active speakers if you want to find out more.
+Most floorstanding speakers are passive - they have no amplification inside, so require a separate amplifier to work.
+Active speakers with amplification are becoming increasingly popular and can connect to your source directly without the need for an amp, though they do require a connection to mains power.
+Check out our pick of the best active speakers if you want to find out more.

-For a more detailed explanation of everything you should consider, check out our complete guide to choosing the right speakers.
+For a more detailed explanation of everything you should consider, head over to our complete guide to choosing the right speakers.

 How we test floorstanding speakers